ospin-web-dev/coding-challenge-spare-parts/README.md

 **Q:** May I use dependencies not currently listed?
 **A:** Please do not use external libraries/frameworks/packages with the exception of the following: testing libraries, a CSV library, linting libraries

+**Q:** How should the results be shown?
+**A:** Please write the results to STDOUT in the format provided above in the 'Example Order Output'

 **Q:** Will you be reviewing Git history?
 **A:** Yes!
 Please provide a structured and readable Git history.
 This should mimic a real feature + PR completion, and will be read as such.